hantaihe/OSS_TeamProject_Group15/README.md

 that the application displaying.
 6. The website also has a feature that allows a user to search for hostpitals and displays the location on a map.

+Please click this link to see the demo of the website: https://youtu.be/4VCVdKlbDDM

 ![Screenshot](screenshot1.PNG)